Location Map: Where Is the Dordogne and Why Go?

 Getting Your Bearings in the Perigord

 Here is the entire Dordogne region.
-The region is divided into 4 parts, the orange dots represent the primary market towns.
+The region is divided into four parts, the orange dots represent the primary market towns.

 - The Périgord Verte (green) is named for the verdant hills around the center, Nontron.
 Many rivers crisscross this section.